Open-Bytes/SwiftUINavigator/README.md

 `SwiftUINavigator` has a lot of awesome features.
 Here's some of these features:

+- [X] Consistent navigation with screens, sheets, action sheets, dialogs, confirmation dialogs, and alerts.

 - [X] Custom navigation transitions

 - [X] Navigate to a view without adding it to the back stack.

-- [X] Direct navigation without links

-- [X] Direct navigation with links
+- [X] Direct navigation with or without links

 - [X] Present sheets without having to declare a sheet modifier.

+- [X] Present dialogs easily.

+- [X] Present alerts easily.

+- [X] Present action sheets easily.

 - [X] Dismiss to the previous view.